yugabyte/yugabyte-db/docs/content/v2.12/deploy/checklist.md

 - Use the `n1-highcpu` instance family.
 As a second choice, `n1-standard` instance family works too.
 - Recommended instance types are `n1-highcpu-8` and `n1-highcpu-16`.
 - [Local SSDs](https://cloud.google.com/compute/docs/disks/#localssds) are the preferred storage option.
   - Each local SSD is 375 GB in size, but you can attach up to eight local SSD devices for 3 TB of total local SSD storage space per instance.
 - As a second choice, [remote persistent SSDs](https://cloud.google.com/compute/docs/disks/#pdspecs) work well.
 Make sure the size of these SSDs are **at least 250GB** in size, larger if more IOPS are needed.
-      - The number of IOPS are proportional to the size of the disk.
+  - The number of IOPS scale automatically in proportion to the size of the disk.
 - Avoid running on `f1` or `g1` machine families.
 These are [burstable, shared core machines](https://cloud.google.com/compute/docs/machine-types#sharedcore) that may not deliver steady performance.